 - Uwe Boll's House of the Dead infamously used footage from the game as action scenes.
 Note they used footage from the Attract Mode of the original game, with the mid-90's polygonal graphics and the "Insert Coin" message blinking repeatedly.

 - What appeared to be an impressive (for 1981) wire-frame CGI image of Lower Manhattan in Escape from New York was actually a physical model with the buildings outlined with glow-in-the-dark green tape and filmed in black light.

 - The de-evolution guns of Super Mario Bros.
 The Movie are rather brilliantly Super Scopes (the SNES' light gun) re-painted black.

 - Santa Claus Conquers the Martians has the eponymous aliens armed with ray guns that can stun people.
 Which are actually perfectly normal Wham-O Air Blasters.
-And when I say "ray guns", I don't mean to imply that they could afford to add some sort of ray effect, or even a well placed film scratch.
+And when we say "ray guns", we don't mean to imply that they could afford to add some sort of ray effect, or even a well placed film scratch.
 The guns just make the normal "pop" noise they always do, and the "stunned" actors try really hard to stand still.

 - Crapola classic Robot Monster calls for a "space platform", but gets a three-for-a-nickel model rocket instead.
 You can even clearly see the hand holding it up; this film WISHES it could afford a shoestring!

 - Then, of course, there's Ro-Man, whose costume consists of a Halloween gorilla suit and a diving helmet with TV antennae stuck on top.

 - This clip from the Godfrey Ho "masterpiece" Ninja Terminator speaks for itself.